Meet CSQTC’s Board of Directors and Company Secretary

 Dr Lisa Beecham – Board Deputy Chair

 Lisa Beecham has a medical degree and FRACGP.
 She has worked in General Practice since 1997.
 Lisa is the Chair of the General Practice Gold Coast (GPGC) Board and Chair of the Clinical Council for GC PHN.
 She also works as a part-time role as GP Lead for Continuous Quality Improvement for the Gold Coast Primary Health Network.

-Lisa is also a Director member of the CSQTC Board Finance, Audit and Risk Management Committee and is the Chair of the 2017 CSQTC Board Nominations Committee.
+Lisa is also a Director member of the CSQTC Board Finance, Audit and Risk Management Committee.

 Lisa’s experience in, and commitment to quality healthcare services for patients and the community; quality education and training; and quality corporate governance as a Board Director and Board Chair is of great benefit to CSQTC.